Powerlearnproject/se-assignment-day-2-git-and-github-Nont0beko/README.md

 [![Open in Visual Studio Code](https://classroom.github.com/assets/open-in-vscode-2e0aaae1b6195c2367325f4f02e2d04e9abb55f0b24a779b69b11b9e10269abc.svg)](https://classroom.github.com/online_ide?assignment_repo_id=18419658&assignment_repo_type=AssignmentRepo)
 # se-day-2-git-and-github
 ## Explain the fundamental concepts of version control and why GitHub is a popular tool for managing versions of code.
 How does version control help in maintaining project integrity?

+   Version control is a system that records changes to files over time, allowing developers to track history, collaborate efficently, and revert to previous states.
+GitHub is popular because it offers a cloud-hosted, Git-based repository with powerful tools for collaboration, issue tracking, and integration.
+They help maintain project integrity by providing a detailed history of changes, enabling safe experimentation through branching and merging, and allowing easy identification and correction of errors through rollback capabilities.

 ## Describe the process of setting up a new repository on GitHub.
 What are the key steps involved, and what are some of the important decisions you need to make during this process?
+    The process involves signing into GitHub, clicking on "New Repository", choosing a repository name, deciding on its visibility(public or private), optionally initializing with a README(and possibly a .gitignore or license), and then creating the repository.

 ## Discuss the importance of the README file in a GitHub repository.
 What should be included in a well-written README, and how does it contribute to effective collaboration?

 ## Compare and contrast the differences between a public repository and a private repository on GitHub.
 What are the advantages and disadvantages of each, particularly in the context of collaborative projects?